allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 has adopted, even though the business requirement was not too complicated.
 In summary, in each of the tests we have had to take extra care of:

-* manually creating objects using a constructor is not comfortable and additionally, with the large number of parameters, difficult to read; this also makes the tests messy and hard to maintain because changing the constructor makes them very fragile;
+* manually creating objects using a constructor.
+This is not comfortable and additionally, with the large number of parameters, difficult to read; it also makes the tests messy and hard to maintain because changing the constructor makes them very fragile;
 * creating body http requests using text blocks, which in the case of larger objects leads to the creation of structures occupying a large part of the specification;